hmemcpy/hmemcpy.com/source/_posts/2017-05-17-from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

   putStrLn ("Hello, " ++ name)
 ```

-The `name <- getLine` expression would be the equivalent of using the `let` expression in a LINQ query in C#.
+The `name <- getLine` expression would be the equivalent of `from name in getLine` expression in a LINQ query.

 ### Enter the Monad